 Our Code is what guides the way we work, and it requires us to demonstrate our values - safety, health and environmental, honesty and integrity, responsibility, respect, innovation, and teamwork.
-Everyone who is part of the Hecla team (directors, officers, all employees, and certain contractors)1 is expected to live up to these values and live up to our Code.
+Everyone who is part of the Hecla team (directors, officers, all employees, and certain contractors)1 is expected to live up to these values, and live up to our Code.
 It is your responsibility to adhere to the standards and requirements of the Code that are applicable to your assigned responsibilities, and each of us is expected to be an advocate for honest and ethical behavior.
-Please take time to familiarize yourself with this Code.
-A thorough understanding of our responsibilities can help us make the right choices in the workplace.

 The Code expresses Hecla's expectations in general terms.
 It does not address every situation that may arise.
 It can only set out general legal and ethical principles, and officers, employees and directors must use good judgment in applying them.
-If any aspect of this Code is unclear to you or if you have questions or face dilemmas that are not addressed in the Code, please talk with your supervisor or manager.
-If any officer, employee, or director needs further guidance regarding compliance with applicable laws for this Code, he or she should contact the Vice President and General Counsel or the Senior Vice President - Chief Administrative Officer.
+If any officer, employee, or director needs further guidance regarding compliance with applicable laws for this Code, he or she should contact the General Counsel or the Senior Vice President - Chief Administrative Officer.